carolinau/docs/docs/the-admin-toolbar.md

 - Content
 	- Browse all content entities on the site
 - Comments
-	- Not used on PIU websites
+	- Not used on CU websites
 - Entity Share
 	- Sync content from remote websites to the website you are currently on
 - Files